GrassHopper1977/BSD-USB-to-CAN/tests/tests3/tests3.md

 11. The version of CheriBSD that we used was: V22.12 releng V22.12 2023-03-03

 # Results
-Note: When we're analysing the distributions of times taken, we're skipping those where the time is 0ns as teh charts would be meaningless.
+Note: When we're analysing the distributions of times taken, we're skipping those where the time is 0ns as the charts would be meaningless.

 ## Analysis of times taken between each stage using Pure Caps and Hybrid code on Pure Caps and Hybrid Kernels
 ### Comparison of Average Times Between Stages for Each Test